 The masters of fire are called as “Mother of fire”, “Song of fire”, “Heaven of mother-fire” “Daughter-deity of fire,” and “Heaven of fire”.
 Since Buddhism spread over Mongolia, the name “Hermit heaven, King of the Fire Meraja” has become commonly used.

 The preparation for worship is the first act of these rituals.
 Then the fire deity is invited.
 Offerings are made to them.
-Then the ode to fire is recited, and a prayer and statement for fire deities and a benediction are uttered.
-Then we entrust the fire deity to make the devotees healthy and wealthy and solicit offering in a melodious tune.
+Then the ode to fire is recited, and prayer and statement for fire deities and benediction are uttered.
+Then we entrust the fire deity to make the devotees healthy and wealthy and solicit offers in a melodious tune.
 The offerings of worship were shared with all the participants.
 The proceedings of the rituals of worshiping fire are established in detail.
-For example, the colour of fire is red, so the breast of a sheep is covered by red threads.
+For example, the color of fire is red, so the breast of a sheep is covered by red threads.
 We regard the khyalgana as the best sort of grass for animals and put a piece of this grass on it.
 As we call upon horses to be scattered over the valley, we offer the breast.
 We also offer ribs as an offering of camels, rectum of sheep as an offering of sheep, and the area outside of the breast as an offering of goats.
 We kindle ghee lamps and incense on four sides of the trivet to prevent a fire from the evils.
 The offerings to the fire must be sanctimonious.
-So, wood for the fire worship are collected from the places where animals do not trod.
+So, wood for the fire-worship is collected from the places where animals do not trod.
 The breast meat, which is used for worship, is prepared in the autumn and kept in a store cleanly.

 Mongolians celebrate the ritual of worshipping fire as the “small Lunar Month” and perform them according to the established rules.
 The statement, invocation, and benediction of worshipping fire were orally transmitted and, later, they written in sutras and books.
 Here, let us quote a short benediction of worshiping fire: